schitresh/system-design/design_concepts/5_others/2_testing.md

 - Smoke Testing
   - Initial testing to check that the system is ready and stable for further testing
   - Checks that the system did not catch fire and there is no smoke
-- Alpha Testing: Validation testing withing the organization
+- Alpha Testing: Validation testing within the organization
 - Beta Testing: Testing conducted at customer sites
 - System Testing: Security testing, stress & performance testing, recovery testing